 Annual fee: AnnualFees

 Added perks: American Express has brought back the popular rose gold color option for its Gold Card, but that’s not the only perk cardholders will receive.
-The card also comes with $120 in Uber Cash and $120 in dining credits (with specific restaurants) which are both available in $10 increments each month (enrollment required from some benefits).
+The card also comes with up to $120 in Uber Cash and $120 in dining credits (with specific restaurants) which are both available in $10 increments each month (enrollment required from some benefits).
 Just add your card to your Uber account and you’ll automatically get $10 in Uber Cash each month for Uber Eats orders or Uber rides in the U.S.

 Heaviest metal credit card (available to general public)